basicmi/AI-Chip/README.md

   <p>Kicking off another busy Spring GPU Technology Conference for NVIDIA, this morning the graphics and accelerator designer is announcing that they are going to once again design their own Arm-based CPU/SoC.
 Dubbed Grace – after Grace Hopper, the computer programming pioneer and US Navy rear admiral – the CPU is NVIDIA’s latest stab at more fully vertically integrating their hardware stack by being able to offer a high-performance CPU alongside their regular GPU wares.
 According to NVIDIA, the chip is being designed specifically for large-scale neural network workloads, and is expected to become available in NVIDIA products in 2023.</p>
 </blockquote>

-<a href="https://devblogs.nvidia.com/nvidia-ampere-architecture-in-depth/">NVIDIA Ampere Architecture In-Depth</a>
-> Today, during the 2020 NVIDIA GTC keynote address, NVIDIA founder and CEO Jensen Huang introduced the new NVIDIA A100 GPU based on the new NVIDIA Ampere GPU architecture.
-This post gives you a look inside the new A100 GPU, and describes important new features of NVIDIA Ampere architecture GPUs.

-<a href="https://devblogs.nvidia.com/nvdla/">NVDLA Deep Learning Inference Compiler is Now Open Source</a>
-> With the open-source release of NVDLA’s optimizing compiler on <a href="https://github.com/nvdla/sw/releases/tag/v1.2.0-OC">GitHub</a>, system architects and software teams now have a starting point with the complete source for the world’s first fully open software and hardware inference platform.

-<a href="https://www.nvidia.com/en-us/data-center/tesla-t4/">NVIDIA TESLA T4 TENSOR CORE GPU</a>
-> Powering the TensorRT Hyperscale Inference Platform.

-<a href="https://www.anandtech.com/show/13214/nvidia-reveals-next-gen-turing-gpu-architecture">NVIDIA Reveals Next-Gen Turing GPU Architecture: NVIDIA Doubles-Down on Ray Tracing, GDDR6, &amp; More</a>
-> at NVIDIA’s SIGGRAPH 2018 keynote presentation, company CEO Jensen Huang formally unveiled the company’s much awaited (and much rumored) Turing GPU architecture.
-The next generation of NVIDIA’s GPU designs, Turing will be incorporating a number of new features and is rolling out this year.

-<div align="center"><h3>SoC</h3></div>
-On edge, Nvidia provide NVIDIA DRIVE™ PX, <a href="http://www.nvidia.com/object/drive-px.html">The AI Car Computer for Autonomous Driving</a> and JETSON TX1/TX2 MODULE, "<a href="http://www.nvidia.com/object/embedded-systems-dev-kits-modules.html">The embedded platform for autonomous everything</a>".

-<div align="center"><h3>NVDLA</h3></div>
-Nvidia anouced "XAVIER DLA NOW OPEN SOURCE" on GTC2017.
-We did not see Early Access verion yet.
-Hopefully, the general release will be avaliable on Sep. as promised.
-For more analysis, you may want to read <a href="http://mp.weixin.qq.com/s/XEb5xNeSV_oPs08kDgQg8Q">从Nvidia开源深度学习加速器说起</a>.

 <br>
 Now the open source DLA is available on <a href="https://github.com/nvdla/">Github</a> and more information can be found <a href="http://nvdla.org/">here</a>.
 > The NVIDIA Deep Learning Accelerator (NVDLA) is a free and open architecture that promotes a standard way to design deep learning inference accelerators.
 With its modular architecture, NVDLA is scalable, highly configurable, and designed to simplify integration and portability.
 The hardware supports a wide range of IoT devices.
 Delivered as an open source project under the NVIDIA Open NVDLA License, all of the software, hardware, and documentation will be available on GitHub.
 Contributions are welcome.